 The bundled connectors are provided in the latest stable version available at the time of each particular midPoint release.
 This means that the at least some connector versions are likely to change when midPoint is upgraded.
 Therefore a connector upgrade procedure is usually needed after midPoint is upgraded.
 See Connector Upgrade.

 There are many connectors that can be used with midPoint.
-Some of these come from other projects (such as ConnId connectors created for Apache Syncope or OpenICF connectors) and there also may be totally independent connectors.
-Therefore it is not practical to bundle all the connectors with midPoint.
-However using any compatible connector is easy:
+Many of the connectors were developed by Evolveum.
+Some of these come from other projects (such as ConnId connectors created for Apache Syncope or legacy OpenICF connectors).
+There are also independent connectors provided by the community.
+Therefore, it is not practical to bundle all the connectors with midPoint.
+Despite that, using any compatible connector is easy:

 The ConnId framework supports deployment of multiple versions of the same connector at the same time.
 This is a very useful feature, especially when: